andreyorst/SimpleClangFormat.vim/README.md

 Furthermore, you can create your own styles.

-## What this plugin doesn't do:
+## What this plugin doesn't:

-- This plugin doesn't modify you `&equalprg` settings.
+- Modify you `&equalprg` settings.
-- This plugin doesn't provide
-collections of custom formatting styles except those, which are shipped with `clang-format`.
+- Provide collections of custom formatting styles except those, which are shipped with `clang-format`.
-- This plugin doesn't support setting `BraceWrapping: custom` option in `.vimrc` (yet).
+- Support setting `BraceWrapping: custom` option in `.vimrc` (yet).

 ## Install